-18 This is when clearing includes removal of stumps in an upland; if is just cutting of all woody vegetation, a much smaller multiplier would be appropriate.
+19 This is when clearing includes removal of stumps in an upland; if is just cutting of all woody vegetation, a much smaller multiplier would be appropriate.
 Clearing involving removal of stumps in a wetland is a direct impact and is addressed in the Wetland Module.

-19 Assumes woody vegetation in upland is removed for the entire 51-100'.
+20 Assumes woody vegetation in upland is removed for the entire 51-100'.
 Prorate for less.

-TABLE C5 - RECOMMENDED COMPENSATORY MITIGATIONMULTIPLIERS FOR STREAM CREDIT GENERATION
+TABLE C5 - RECOMMENDED COMPENSATORY MITIGATION MULTIPLIERS FOR STREAM CREDIT GENERATION

-Starting Stream Condition Severely Poor Fair Good Excellent
+Starting Stream Condition Severely Degraded Poor Fair Good Excellent

-Degraded

-Form of Mitigation 20 (all shown as credits/lf)
+Form of Mitigation 21 (all shown as credits/lf)

-Preservation - Additional credit No Preservamay be granted if entire meander credit 21 tion of
+Preservation - Additional credit No Preservamay be granted if entire meander credit 22 tion of 100'

-width, which is wider than 100' 100'
+width, which is wider than 100' from the stream, is protected. unaltered

-from the stream, is protected. unaltered
+from the stream, is protected.
+No No / 23

-No No 0.100 22

 One Side credit credit 0.1^{22} 0.2

 Both Sides 21 21 0.2^{22} 0.4

-Installation of fish ladder (length N/A
+Installation of fish ladder (length / N/A

 of stream made accessible to

 migratory species)

-1 st 3 miles 0.01
+1st 3 miles 0.01

-$> 3 - 10 \text{ miles}^{23}$ 0.005)
+3 -10 miles 24 0.005)

 Rehabilitation of the stream,

-riparian area, and/or

-floodplain 24 , resulting in
+riparian area, and/or floodplain 25 , resulting in /

 improvement of channel condition

 (e.g., poor to good):

 1 step 0.5

-2 steps 1.0
+2 steps / 1.0

 3 steps 2.0

-20 Mitigation types can be additive if more than one type of mitigation is being done to a length of stream.
-21 Unless associated with enhancement to bring stream to higher functional conditions, in which case 0.25 for one side and 0.5 for both sides.
+21 Mitigation types can be additive if more than one type of mitigation is being done to a length of stream.

+22 Unless associated with enhancement to bring stream to higher functional conditions, in which case 0.25 for one side and 0.5 for both sides.

-22 No forestry, agriculture, or other modifications to the buffer.
-In order to qualify for preservation credit the riparian area quantity score must \geq 7 on both banks, and the riparian area quality must score \geq 6 on both banks using Stream Visual Assessment Protocol 2.0.
+23 No forestry, agriculture, or other modifications to the buffer.
+In order to qualify for preservation credit the riparian area quantity score must ≥ 7 on both banks, and the riparian area quality must score ≥ 6 on both banks using Stream Visual Assessment Protocol 2.0.

-23 If evidence is provided that the benefits reach a greater extent that what is currently being calculated, then credits may be calculated on a case by case scenario.
+24 If evidence is provided that the benefits reach a greater extent that what is currently being calculated, then credits may be calculated on a case by case scenario.

-24 This might involve daylighting a channel, reconnecting a stream to its floodplain, reestablishment of a riparian buffer, reestablishment of a natural channel, installation of coarse woody debris, exclusion of livestock, upgrading a culvert to meet the New England District Best Management Practices for Stream Crossings, stormwater improvements, etc.
+25 This might involve daylighting a channel, reconnecting a stream to its floodplain, reestablishment of a riparian buffer, reestablishment of a natural channel, installation of coarse woody debris, exclusion of livestock, upgrading a culvert to meet the New England District Best Management Practices for Stream Crossings, stormwater improvements, etc.

 Removal of dam or other barrier

 a.
-Footprint 2.0 (use linear feet 27 for stream or square feet
+Footprint 2.0 (use linear feet 29 for stream or square feet

-for wetland credits)
+- for wetland credits)

 b.
-Former impoundment
+Former impoundment 26

 c.
 Below dam improvement to

 channel condition

 1 step

 2 steps

-3 steps 25
+3 steps 27

 d.
 Up to 3 miles above former

-impoundment 26
+impoundment 28

 e. >3 to 10 miles 23 above former

 impoundment 5 · · · · · · · · ·

-25 It is unrealistic that a stream can be changed from Severely Degraded to Excellent without major changes to the watershed.
+$^{^{26}}$ Linear foot of stream and/or area and wetland that is impounded 27 It is unrealistic that a stream can be changed from Severely Degraded to Excellent without major changes to the watershed.

-26 Stop at next barrier to aquatic organism passage.
+28 Stop at next barrier to aquatic organism passage.

-27 A linear foot is all three stream components (Bank/Bed/Bank).
+29 A linear foot is all three stream components (Bank/Bed/Bank).

-TABLE C6 - RECOMMENDED COMPENSATORY MITIGATIONMULTIPLIERS FOR DIRECT PERMANENT IMPACTS TO SUBMERGEDAQUATIC VEGETATION
+TABLE C6 - RECOMMENDED COMPENSATORY MITIGATION RATIOS FOR DIRECT PERMANENT IMPACTS TO SUBMERGED AQUATIC VEGETATION

-Mitigation Impacts Restoration (re-establishment) Creation (establishment) Rehabilitation Preservation (protection/ management)

-Vegetation 1:3 project specific 28 project specific N/A

-1.0

-Conservation 1:3 N/A 1:5 N/A

-mooring

-installation

-Water quality project specific N/A project specific 29 project specific
+Mitigation Impacts Restoration (re-establishment) Creation (establishment) Rehabilitation Preservation (protection/management) Vegetation re-planting 1:3 project specific 30 project specific N/A Conservation mooring installation 1:3 N/A 1:5 N/A Water quality improvements to watershed project specific N/A project specific 31 project specific

-improvements

-to watershed

-TABLE C7 - RECOMMENDED COMPENSATORY MITIGATION MULTIPLIER FOR INDIRECT AND SECONDARY IMPACTS TO SUBMERGED AQUATIC VEGETATION
+TABLE C7 - RECOMMENDED COMPENSATORY MITIGATION RATIO FOR INDIRECT AND SECONDARY IMPACTS TO SUBMERGED AQUATIC VEGETATION

-Mitigation Impacts Restoration (re-establishment) Creation (establishment) Rehabilitation Preservation (protection/ management) Shading 1:1 1:1 project specific N/A
+Mitigation Restoration Creation Rehabilitation Preservation (re-establishment) (establishment) (protection/ management) Impacts Shading 32 1:1 1:1 project specific N/A

-$^{^{\}rm 28}$ Rare cases, e.g., removal of uplands, old fill, etc.
+30 Rare cases, e.g., removal of uplands, old fill, etc.